 Indication Status Relevant Codes Notes

-HIV-1 infection with viremia after 3+ months on prior regimen Covered J1324, B20 Document duration and adequacy of prior therapy
+HIV-1 infection with viremia after 3+ months of prior therapy Covered J1324, B20 Document duration of prior therapy and current viremia

-HIV-1 infection with viremia and documented resistance/intolerance Covered J1324, B20 Resistance testing or intolerance documentation required
+HIV-1 infection with viremia and documented resistance or intolerance to prior regimen Covered J1324, B20 Resistance testing or intolerance documentation required in chart

-Continuation of therapy with positive/stable virologic response Covered J1324, B20 Viral load data required for continuation authorization
+Continuation of therapy with positive or stable virologic response Covered J1324, B20 Document virologic trend at each reassessment

 + 2 more indications